Today’s question to you is, have all your projects been successful, or were some bumpy and nasty rides?

 - Examples (for each of the phases above)

 - Tutorials (for project managers, senior managers, consultants, etc)

-I remember once when I was given a task by my Project Manager to attempt to create a business case for one of our software development project.
-I really didn’t know where to start and had much difficulty in trying to cook up a business case.
+I remember once when I was given a task by my Project Manager to attempt to create a business case for one of our software development projects.
+I really didn’t know where to start and had much difficulty trying to cook up a business case.
 If only I had MPMM with me then.

 Looking through MPMM’s business case template, it show’s me exactly what needs to go into a business case such as: